Escape Artist

 0

 In the hills east of Los Angeles lies a quiet anomaly in the American health landscape.
-Loma Linda, California—a modest city of approximately 24,000 residents in San Bernardino County—is the only region in the United States designated as a “Blue Zone,” a term coined by researchers to describe areas where people live significantly longer than average.
+Loma Linda California—a modest city of approximately 24,000 residents in San Bernardino County—is the only region in the United States designated as a “Blue Zone,” a term coined by researchers to describe areas where people live significantly longer than average.
 While places like Okinawa, Japan, or Nicoya, Costa Rica, conjure images of tropical simplicity and age-old customs, Loma Linda stands apart: an inland city, not particularly remote or rustic, bordered by highways and shopping centers, and yet, home to some of the longest-living people in the country.

-What sets Loma Linda apart?
+What sets Loma Linda California apart?
 The answer lies in a unique blend of faith, food, community values, and institutional support—most notably from the Seventh-day Adventist Church, whose health doctrines and lifestyle choices permeate the city’s culture.

 This is not a story of escape or reinvention.
 It is a study in discipline, consistency, and collective health choices that continue to yield one of the highest concentrations of centenarians in North America.